Tutoring Contracts and Terms and Conditions

 Terms and Conditions are generally the set of rules that clients agree to when they use your service.
 They provide certainty about all aspects of the service before clients use your service and prevent misunderstandings.
 They are usually agreed to via a checkbox online, without requiring a signature.

 A Contract is very similar but will be more detailed and allow for personalization such as the agreed hourly rate.
 A contract must be signed by both parties.
+It creates a formal atmosphere and should be used when hiring tutors.

 Tutoring companies need to decide if they are to use Terms and Conditions or Contracts with clients and tutors.